Catacombs are underground passageways used as a place of burial by Pagans, Christians, and Jews.

 The Catacomb of St. Agnes has three levels and is divided into four regions.

-After being a martyr because of her Christian faith, Saint Agnes was buried in these catacombs, which eventually took on her name.
+Saint Agnes was buried in these catacombs after being a martyr because of her Christian faith, which eventually took on her name.

 Agnes died at just twelve years of age and underwent tremendous torments – fire, decapitation, etc. before she was murdered.